nginxinc/kubernetes-ingress/examples-of-custom-resources/custom-templates/README.md

 # Custom Templates

-The Ingress Controller uses templates to generate NGINX configuration for VirtualServer resources and the main NGINX configuration file.
-You can customize the templates and apply them via the ConfigMap.
-See the [corresponding example](../../examples/custom-templates/README.md).
+The Ingress Controller uses a template to generate NGINX configuration for VirtualServer resources.
+You can customize the template and apply it via the ConfigMap.
+See the [combined custom templates](../../examples/custom-templates/README.md) example, which shows how to customize the template for the VirtualServer resource as well as the other templates used by the Ingress Controller.